osg-htc/docs/docs/index.md

 Before receiving real OSG work, your site needs to successfully run test jobs from our [GlideinWMS](http://glideinwms.fnal.gov/) factory and report usage to the [GRACC](https://gracc.opensciencegrid.org).

+If you haven't already, [register](/common/registration.md) any publicly facing resources with OSG software installed, including HTCondor-CE, Frontier Squid, GridFTP, and/or XRootD.

 ### Test locally ###

 It is useful to test *manual* submission of jobs from inside and outside of your site through your CE to your batch